tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 When registering a Layer2Candidate, you must deposit at least the minimum deposit amount in the name of the operator of that layer.

 When registering Layer2Candidate.
-You must present the SystemConfig contract address that holds Layer 2 configuration information.
+You must present the RollupConfig contract address that holds Layer 2 configuration information.

-Additionally, the SystemConfig you enter must be registered in L1BridgeRegistry before registration.
+Additionally, the RollupConfig you enter must be registered in L1BridgeRegistry before registration.
 (Only accounts with L1BridgeRegistry Registrant privileges can register with L1BridgeRegistry.)
 <figure>
     <center><img src="https://github.com/tokamak-network/ton-staking-v2/blob/15-create-a-document/docs/img/4-1.png"
          alt="Reject and Restore Layer2" width=1000 ></center>